codecentric/trainings/keycloak/fundamentals/lab2.3/README.md

    * Vendor: `Other`
    * Connection URL: `ldap://openldap:1389/`
    * Bind DN: `cn=admin,dc=codecentric,dc=de`
+   * Bind credentials: see compose File
    * Edit Mode: `READ_ONLY`
    * Users DN: `ou=users,dc=codecentric,dc=de`
 5) Switch to the Users view and check whether your users have been imported from the LDAP.
-Note that the users are not shown directly in the list, but can only be found via the search.
+Note that the users are not always shown directly in the list, but sometimes can only be found via the search.
 6) Try to log in to the Account Console with one of the imported users.
 You can find the link to the Account Console under Clients in the right-hand column as the Home URL.